Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

-AI also \textbf{increased individual autonomy}.
-Some reported greater flexibility, a stronger sense of ownership, and fewer interpersonal frictions, such as avoiding arguments by testing features independently. \quoting[P1]{I like the flexibility and ownership of doing both design and code.
-I avoid a lot of arguments.} These experiences were most common in smaller teams or among individuals already comfortable bridging design and development.
-By contrast, in some larger organizations, participants described a culture where ownership of design was diluted: AI outputs were treated as shared drafts that anyone could edit. \quoting[P7]{With these AI drafts, anyone can jump in and tweak things.
+AI also enabled professionals to work beyond traditional silos.
+Designers conduct research and prototyped independently.
+Developers reduced manual scaffolding and shifted toward product-led thinking and oversight.
+Participants anticipated more hybrid roles (e.g., UX engineers) and leaner teams.
+These shifts were accompanied by evolving skill expectations, including coding fluency for designers and product managers, as well as meta-prompting and evaluation skills.
+Existing practices, such as creating overly detailed manual mockups, may become less central. \quoting[P4]{Designers will learn more about code, and developers will start contributing to design.} AI also increased individual autonomy.
+Participants reported greater flexibility and a stronger sense of ownership when they could independently explore and test ideas, reducing the need for early-stage coordination and interpersonal negotiation. \quoting[P1]{I like the flexibility and ownership of doing both design and code.
+I avoid a lot of arguments.} However, these changes introduced new tensions around ownership.
+In some teams, particularly larger organizations, AI-generated outputs were treated as shared drafts that anyone could modify, diluting individual ownership. \quoting[P7]{With these AI drafts, anyone can jump in and tweak things.
 It's not really `my design' anymore, just something we all poke at.} Senior developers described yet another pattern, where foundational expertise strengthened ownership: \quoting[P18]{Our knowledge [in coding] helped the team spot AI mistakes and steer design decisions.}